delba/JASON/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate JASON into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "delba/JASON" >= 1.0